sesh/ready/README.md

 - SPF TXT record should exist
 - SPF TXT record should contain "-all"
 - SPF DNS record is depreciated and should not exist
+- SPF includes use less than 10 DNS requests
 - DMARC record should exist
 - Expect-CT header is in the response
 - Expect-CT header should include report-uri